Sylvain303/libido/usecase/vim.md

 :Libido
 ~~~

-Produce under the libido marker
+add the code under the libido marker, as a modified buffer

 ~~~bash
 die() {